 Enable paths on the GIS map

-- Now click the Show connections button.
+- Click the Show / Hide connections

 The paths will be depicted as straight lines.
 Let anyLogistix download the data.
 This may take some time depending on the internet connection speed and the number of routes.
 Once anyLogistix applies the downloaded information to our map, we will be able to see the actual routes, which connect customers to each distribution center.
 The GIS map sourcing paths will change their shape in accordance with the available roads leading from the warehouses to the customers.